sergey-samoylov/AdventureInPython/README.md

 ![logo](img/logo_adventure_in_python.png)

-Absolutely — it’s the perfect moment to create a **promo text** for this book.
-Here's a crafted piece that captures its spirit, philosophy, and educational uniqueness:
+About spirit, philosophy, and educational uniqueness of this story:

 ---